skandanyal/Glacier.ML/glacial_journal.md

 | 50000 | 0.0001 | 2000 | 27.8964 | 46.1069 |
 | 100000 | 0.0001 | 2000 | 59.6352 | 60.2744 |
 | 140000 | 0.0001 | 2000 | 80.9204 | 63.5351 |

+### 26-07-2025 10:16 pm
+* KNN Regression model is fixed and uploaded, needs to be benchmarked.
+* Datasets have been moved to a separate folder outside all the models.
+* Man, working alone feels scary.
+You know what is even more scary?
+Testing out your models alone while it goes through bugs and unnoticed logical errors.
+* Perplexity was dumb back in my 2nd sem.
+Turns out that it is stil equally dumb even today.
+Mathe ke upar 'Pro' chipkaane se koi bhi agent professional grade agent nahi ban jaata... :[ ChatGPT still rocks when it comes to answering basic questions.